Signs of Meth Use

 In the most severe cases, a person can die or become strongly handicapped because of the damage caused by meth.

-A person who has an addiction to this dangerous drug may have these symptoms and signs (although not limited to):
+A person who has an addiction to this dangerous drug may have these signs and symptoms (although not limited to):

 Withdrawal from methamphetamine can cause symptoms similar to those in withdrawal from other drugs, such as:

-A primary concern of the withdrawal phase is the pseudo depressive state that occurs.
-At this point, the person may experience suicidal thoughts or have suicidal tendencies.
+A primary concern of the withdrawal phase is the pseudo-depressive state that occurs.
+At this point, the person struggling with meth abuse may experience suicidal thoughts or have suicidal tendencies.

 Because the sensation of hopelessness and negative emotions are intense, the risk of relapse is high.
 Medical attention must be given to a person who reports suicidal thoughts.